microtrain/bootcamp/99-Appendix/Cloud/DigitalOcean.md

 pm2 save
 ```

 Test that pm2 is working by rebooting your server.
 Then open a browser and entering you domain name against port 3000.
-If you see your webiste pm2 has taken effect.
+If you see your website pm2 has taken effect.

 ## Apache Configuration